fergusfrl/fergusfrl-portfolio/src/articles/writing/svelte-tailwind-css-with-snowpack.md

 #### Snowpack

-Snowpack is a bundler like Babel or Webpack.
+Snowpack is a bundler like Webpack.
 A bundler takes all your files as an input and splits out a single, minified, optimized set of files which we can use to serve content.
 Snowpack differs from Babel and Webpack because it does not require a full rebuild every time a local file is saved, instead Snowpack only rebuilds the file which has changed.
 This approach results in the UI updating instantly.
 I've found Snowpack's instant feedback to be incredible to develop UI's with.

 ### Getting Started